bitfasching/slack-email-webhook/README.md

 ### Environment Variables

-Slack Email Webhook checks two environment variables during start:
+Two environment variables are considered during start:

 - `CONFIG`: Absolute or relative path to the configuration file.
 Defaults to “./config.js”.
 - `MAILBOX`: Name of the mailbox to watch.
 Overrides the “mailbox” property in the configuration file, if set.